daniltaro/parallel-encryptor/README.md

 # Parallel Encryptor

-A multithreaded AES-256-CBC file encryptor and decryptor written in C++ using OpenSSL.
+A multithreaded AES-256-CBC file encryptor and decryptor written in C++ using OpenSSL

 ## Features